George Denman: Legal career

 Denman was appointed Cambridge University counsel in 1857.
 He became a Queen's Counsel (QC) in 1861.
 In 1872 he was appointed Justice of the Court of Common Pleas and resigned his seat in the House of Commons.
 In 1875, he was appointed a Judge of the High Court, turning down the customary knighthood because he was the son of a peer.

+In 1878, he sentenced Selina Wadge to death in Cornwall for the murder of her son.
 He retired as a judge in 1892 and in 1893 was invested as a Privy Counsellor.

 It was said of Denman that "He looked a model Judge.
 But he was never quite so good a Judge as he looked."

 In politics

-In 1856, Denman stood for parliament unsuccessfully for Cambridge University.
+In 1856, Denman stood for Parliament unsuccessfully for Cambridge University.
 He was elected Member of Parliament for Tiverton at the 1859 general election and held the seat until 1865.
 In 1866, he was re-elected MP for Tiverton.

 Denman was known as a criminal law reformer.
 He gave evidence, however, to the Royal Commission on Capital Punishment 1864–66, supporting the retention of public executions.
 In parliament he interested himself in the reform of the law of evidence in criminal trials, and on 20 June 1860 moved the second reading of the Felony and Misdemeanor Bill, which aimed to assimilate proceedings for a criminal trial to those current in civil trials (at nisi prius).
 The bill passed the Commons, but was abandoned after alteration in the Lords.
-Five years later, 22 February 1865, he successfully carried through a similar measure, the Felony and Misdemeanor Evidence and Practice Act.
-The Evidence Further Amendment Act of 1869, popularly known as Denman's Act, was his personal initiative.
+Five years later, 22 February 1865, he successfully carried through a similar measure, the Felony and Misdemeanor Evidence and Practice Bill.
+The Evidence Further Amendment Act 1869 (32 & 33 Vict. c.
+68), popularly known as Denman's Act, was his personal initiative.
 It meant that witnesses professing no religious belief were able to affirm in courts of justice, and parties previously incompetent were able to give evidence.